pcboomer33/pcboomer33/README.md

 ### Hi there 👋
 - I am a guy learning to program python.
-- I spent many hours trying to get my hackintosh to get wifi.
+- I spent many hours trying to get my hackintosh to have wifi.
 - A horrible blender modeller
 - I know how to clover hackintosh
 - I played doom on my ipod photo (4th gen) for fun